 Total SC length only partially differentiates high-recombination strains from low-recombination strains (Figure 3).
 Whereas high-recombination strains as a group have significantly greater total SC length than low-recombination strains (t-test; p = 0.01), separate tests within subspecies show that the two strain categories differ within M. m. molossinus (p = 2.59 x 10-4) but not within M. m. musculus (p = 0.65).
 Additionally, mouse means for the reduced (short and long) bivalent datasets do not differ between high-recombination and low-recombination strains (t-test; short: p = 0.84; long: p = 0.19).
-In a model with total SC length as the dependent variable (M4), the two subspecies effects are significant (M. m. musculus p = 3.95 x 10-7} and M. m. molossinus, p = 3.33 x 10-7), however there are also strain specific effects (Supplemental Table 6).
+In a model with total SC length as the dependent variable (M4), the two subspecies effects are significant (M. m. musculus p = 3.95 x 10-7; M. m. molossinus p = 3.33 x 10-7), but there are also strain-specific effects (Supplemental Table 6).
 In models with SC lengths of short and long bivalents as dependent variables, several subspecies and strain effects reach significance (p < 0.05) (Supplemental Table 9), but they are not consistent across models.
 Collectively, these results reveal that evolution of SC length is not strongly associated with evolution of genome-wide recombination rate in house mice.

 In summary, evolution of the genome-wide recombination rate in males is connected to double-strand break number and crossover interference, but not to SC length and crossover position (on single-crossover bivalents).

 DISCUSSION

 By comparing recombination rates in females and males from the same diverse set of genetic backgrounds, we isolated sex as a primary factor in the evolution of this fundamental meiotic trait.
 Recombination rate differences are more pronounced in males than females.
-Because inter-strain divergence times are identical for the two sexes, this observation demonstrates that the genome-wide recombination rate evolves faster in males, at least in house mice.
+Because inter-strain divergence times are identical for the two sexes, this observation demonstrates that the genome-wide recombination rate evolves faster in males.
 More generally, recombination rate divergence is decoupled in females and males.
-These disparities are remarkable given that recombination rates for the two sexes were measured in identical genomic backgrounds (other than the presence/absence of the Y chromosome).
+These disparities are remarkable given that recombination rates for the two sexes were measured in identical genomic backgrounds (other than the number and identity of sex chromosomes).
 Our results provide the strongest evidence yet that the genome-wide recombination rate follows distinct evolutionary trajectories in males and females.

-At the genetic level, the sex-specific evolution we documented indicates that some mutations responsible for divergence in recombination rate have dissimilar phenotypic effects in females and males.
+At the genetic level, the sex-specific patterns we documented indicate that some mutations responsible for the evolution of recombination rate have dissimilar phenotypic effects in the two sexes.
 A subset of the genetic variants associated with genome-wide recombination rate within populations of humans (Kong et al., 2004, 2008, 2014; Halldorsson et al., 2019), Soay sheep (Johnston et al., 2016), and cattle (Ma et al., 2015; Shen et al., 2018) appear to show sex-specific properties, including opposite effects in females and males.
 Furthermore, inter-sexual correlations for recombination rate are weak in humans (Fledel-Alon et al., 2011) and Soay sheep (Johnston et al., 2016).
 Crosses between the strains we surveyed could be used to identify and characterize the genetic variants responsible for recombination rate evolution in house mice (Dumont and Payseur, 2011; Wang et al., 2019; Wang and Payseur, 2017).
 These variants could differentially affect females and males at any step in the recombination pathway.
 Although our DMC1 profiling was limited to males from a small number of strains (for practical reasons), our findings suggest that mutations that determine the number of double-strand breaks contribute to sex-specific evolution in the recombination rate.
 A study of two classical inbred strains and one wild-derived inbred strain of house mice also found a positive association between crossover number and double-strand break number in males (Baier et al., 2014).